Isaac Newton

 During that time, he experimented with light and prisms and reached a breakthrough: white light is not pure but a mixture of colors.
 This discovery launched modern optics and explained why lenses produced color distortions.
 To solve that problem, Newton designed the first practical reflecting telescope (1668), using a mirror instead of a lens to produce sharper images, an approach that still powers large observatories today.

+Despite his brilliance, Newton was complex, both a visionary and deeply human.
+He could be private and temperamental, and his later years saw him battling rivals and leading England’s Royal Mint, where he worked to reform currency and punish counterfeiters.
+Yet his intellectual legacy was unmatched.
+He showed that the universe operates according to laws that can be understood, tested, and explained — a revolutionary idea that shaped the modern scientific method.
 By the time of his death in 1727, Newton had helped launch the Scientific Revolution into high gear.
 His ideas didn’t end inquiry; they made deeper inquiry possible.
 Even after Einstein refined gravity centuries later, engineers, astronauts, and athletes still rely on Newton’s laws to model the real world.

 Newton didn’t just describe how things move, he gave the world a toolkit for understanding change itself.
 His laws and calculus turned the universe into something humans could predict, test, and use, from mapping planets to launching rockets to designing safer cars and bridges.
 He showed that careful observation plus clear mathematics can unlock patterns that connect a falling apple to the orbit of the Moon.
 That mindset of evidence first, models that make testable predictions, and the humility to keep refining is the engine of modern science.
 Newton reminds us that big breakthroughs often grow from quiet persistence and the courage to ask simple questions deeply.